AT&T

 Taxonomy validation study showing category match rates

-Taxonomy validation — confirming new category labels matched how customers actually searched.
-A critical step before committing to the full content migration.
+Taxonomy validation — confirming new category labels matched how customers actually searched, before committing to full content migration.

 Before and after — att.com support redesign